-To put that metric into perspective, the country’s total external debt encompassing both public and private red ink equaled -$2.019 trillion at March 2019.
-Canada’s external debt is the equivalent of roughly 300 times its negative international trade balance for products.
+To put that metric into perspective, the country’s total external debt encompassing both public and private red ink equaled -$2.566 trillion at September 2021.
+Canada’s external debt is the equivalent size of roughly 170 times its positive international trade balance for products.

-China, Mexico and Germany took the top 3 places among trade partners with which Canada experienced the highest negative trade balances.
+The United States of America, United Kingdom, Hong Kong, Norway and United Arab Emirates took the top 5 places among trade partners with which Canada extracted the highest positive trade balances.

 Top Canadian Trade Balances by Product and Country